maxwellbowser/SCM_analysis/README.md

 Our file naming convention is that the file names contain the % of activating solution in the mixture, with 100% and 0% being named differently, as "Passive" or "Active".

-From this, the pCa chart in the Excel file has all of the % mixtures possible, and the free Ca++ associated (calculated using [this calculator](https://somapp.ucdmc.ucdavis.edu/pharmacology/bers/maxchelator/CaMgATPEGTA-TS.htm) by UCDavis).
+From this, the pCa chart in the Excel file has all of the % mixtures possible, and the free Ca++ associated (calculated using [this calculator](https://somapp.ucdmc.ucdavis.edu/pharmacology/bers/maxchelator/CaMgATPEGTA-TS.htm) hosted by UCDavis).
+## Insert already calculated values & Table

 #### Folders should be formatted as:
 ```bash